-Yatsuhashi are the iconic Kyoto omiyage, or souvenir.
+Yatsuhashi is the iconic Kyoto omiyage, or souvenir.
 A traditional Japanese dessert, there are three types of yatsuhashi.

-The classic type is a hard, cookie-like treat that packs a cinnamon-like punch and a satisfying crunch.
-Named after Yatsuhashi Kengyo, the koto harp and shamisen musician who composed many famous Kyoto songs, the baked style of yatsuhashi are made in a curved shape resembling the koto harp.
+The classic yatsuhashi is a hard, cookie-like treat that packs a cinnamon punch and a satisfying crunch.
+Named after Yatsuhashi Kengyo, the koto harp and shamisen musician who composed many famous Kyoto songs, these baked yatsuhashi are made in a curved shape resembling the koto harp.

-The last type is the anko-filled nama yatsuhashi, a neat little triangular packet of mochi containing sweet red bean paste.
-Before leaving Kyoto, be sure to pick up some yatsuhashi, the classic Kyoto omiyage!
+The last type is the anko-filled version of nama yatsuhashi, a neat little triangular packet of mochi containing sweet red bean paste.
+Before leaving Kyoto, be sure to pick up this classic Kyoto omiyage!

-From sake made with pure Kyoto water to saba-zushi (the traditional Kyoto sushi) to matcha soba and desserts, Kyoto's food scene offers a wide variety of local specialty dishes unique to Japan's ancient capital.
-Now, with the knowledge about what to eat in Kyoto and tidbits of info about the local food culture, you can fully savor your journey to this striking city of shrines.
+From Japanese sake made with pure Kyoto water to saba sushi (the traditional Kyoto sushi), Kyoto's food scene offers a wide variety of local specialty dishes unique to Japan's ancient capital.
+Now, with the knowledge about what to eat in Kyoto and the highlights of Kyoto prefecture's local food culture, you can fully savor your journey to this city of shrines.